Every athlete wants to have a confident competition!

 Step 6: Check Your Expectations At The Door

-Next, you check your expectations at the door.
+Next, you check your expectations at the door in order to have a confident competition.

 So you don’t go in thinking you have to get this score to qualify for state otherwise it’s going to be so bad.
 Or if I don’t hit this skill in warm up, they’re not going to let me compete and it will be terrible,.